View MapView Map

 Galway Tourist Train

-A hop-on, hop-off tour with a difference, kids love discovering Galway City on this vintage Galway Tourist Train.
+A hop-on, hop-off tour with a difference, kids love discovering Galway city on this vintage Galway Tourist Train.
 The tour starts a minute away from the museum and takes you around the heart of Galway’s medieval city and through its vibrant Latin Quarter, before heading out along the beautiful coast through Salthill.
 Catch Blakes Castle, St Nicholas’ Church, Eyre Square, Nora Barnacle’s House, Hall of the Red Earl, Lynch’s Castle and Window, the Famine Memorial and much more along the way.
-There’s also a hop-off spot at the playground in Salthill, which is sure to be a hit.
+There’s also a hop-off spot at the playground in Salthill where the kids can release some of their limitless energy.

 Galway Atlantaquaria

 Jump off at Salthill to visit Ireland’s National Aquarium, Atlantaquaria, and discover the country’s largest display of sea life.
 Kids are amazed by the enormous 120 tonne Ocean Tank that showcases over 200 species – see if they can find Nemo and Dory in the mix.
-They can get hands-on holding starfish, crabs and sea scorpions at the Touch Pools, see freshly hatched baby fish in the Aquaculture Rearing Centre, and of course, they won’t want to miss feeding time at the (fish) zoo, with a regular schedule throughout the day.
+They can get hands-on holding starfish, crabs and sea scorpions at the Touch Pools, see freshly hatched baby fish in the Aquaculture Rearing Centre and plan your visit around feeding time at the (fish) zoo, using their regular schedule throughout the day.

 Galway islands and beyond

-A 35-minute spin along the beautiful Galway coastline from Salthill brings you to Rossaveal where you can hop on the ferry to the Aran Islands.
+A 35-minute spin along the beautiful Galway coastline from Salthill brings you to Rossaveal where you can hop on the ferry to Árainn (Aran Islands).
 Have the kids keep an eye out for the enormous basking sharks on the water’s surface – they are friendly and are known to swim alongside boats.
 With forts to explore and otherworldly cliff hikes to take on, there’s plenty to keep you busy.

 Or keep things simple and let the kids imaginations run wild on Kilmurvey Beach as they discover fossilised corals and sea urchins along the rocks.
-It’s a Gaeltacht island so the kids can practice their cúpla focail – don’t be shy.
-Find even more inspiration for your next tour of Aran Islands with our ultimate guide, you may end up staying for longer than you planned.
+It’s a Gaeltacht island so the kids can practice their cúpla focail, too.
+If you find yourselves wanting to spend longer, here's a bit more inspiration for your visit to the Aran Islands

-You’re not short of beautiful beaches to explore back on the mainland either, and Carraroe Beach is one of the best.
-This is the spot to head in for a dip – with changing rooms and clear waters, the area is popular with swimmers and snorkelers, and it’s lifeguarded in bathing season.
+You’re not short of beautiful beaches to explore back on the mainland either, and Trá an Dóilín (Carraroe Beach) is one of the best.
+This is the spot to head in for a dip – with changing rooms and clear waters, the area is popular with swimmers and snorkelers, and it’s lifeguarded during the bathing season.
 Not feeling brave enough to dive in?
 There’s lots to explore with rock pools and climbing spots near the cliffs.

 Connemara Greenway